pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 bash$ chmod +x lein
 {% endhighlight %}

-### Install lein-newnew plugin (lein 1.x only)
+### Install leiningen plugins (lein 1.x only)

-We will need a leiningen plugin for lein 1.x.
-Let's install it:
+We will need leiningen plugins for lein 1.x.
+Let's install them:

 {% highlight bash %}
-bash$ lein plugin install lein-newnew 0.2.6
+bash$ lein plugin install lein-newnew 0.2.6 bash$ lein plugin install pallet/lein-template 0.2.2
 {% endhighlight %}

 Note that this is only required for lein 1 (as installed when following the